southocean/RhythmShoot/README.md

 # RhythmShoot
+Submission for Open Game Jam
-An endless rhythm-based top-down shooter
+An endless rhythm-based top-down shooter where you shoot enemies and collect powerups to grow stronger